General Information

 Registrants on the non-active roster may apply for reinstatement.
 Successful completion of the Canadian Dietetic Registration Examination (CDRE) is a requirement of registration (this requirement is waived for those registering with NSCDN under the Canadian Free Trade Agreement).

-If the applicant does not meet the active practice requirement of 500 hours of dietetic practice in the previous three years and their dietetic training or the CDRE was completed more than three years before the date of application, the application will be referred to the Registration Committee.
-The Registration Committee may grant a license with a condition or restriction or may require academic upgrading and/or an upgrading practicum.
-The decision will be based on thorough consideration of the applicant’s academic qualifications, practical training, related work experience, and evidence of continuing competence activities.
+If the applicant does not meet the active practice requirement of 500 hours of dietetic practice in the previous three years and their dietetic training or the CDRE was completed more than three years before the date of application, the applicant should refer to the policy Assessing Currency for Applicants.